 With a life that spanned times of great change in the world around him, Darrin was a fun-loving guy who was the sort of person everyone seemed to know.
 He could be strong willed at times, but it was only when he was passionate about something.
 A loving husband and father, he was happiest when with his loved ones, and a friend of Darrin’s was a friend for life.
 Deeply loved, he will be forever missed.

-To send flowers to Darrin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Darrin K. Bickel, please visit our floral store.